 Lengthy and unpredictable permitting processes make it more difficult and costly for utilities to invest in needed generation, distribution, and transmission infrastructure.

-Customers ultimately pay the high cost of slow, cumbersome permitting rules.
+Customers ultimately pay the high cost for slow, cumbersome permitting rules.

-- Prioritize infrastructure-neutral permitting policies to contain costs and keep electricity affordable.
+- Prioritize infrastructure neutral permitting policies and permitting certainty to contain costs and keep electricity affordable.

 Related Resources